Of Ph.D.'s and Other Things.

 "A dissa…."
 Catherine trailed off and stared at him.
 When she spoke again, it was with determination.
 "You are anything but a disappointment!"

-"It appears they've figured that out," Grissom quietly said, "so now they want their son back.
+"It appears they've figured that out," Grissom said in a whisper, "so now they want their son back.
 As a legally emancipated minor, you don't have to go back to them, James."

 "You don't know these people.
 If they want me, they'll get me," James muttered.
 A beeper went off, and both Catherine and Grissom had to leave.
 James nodded as they said goodbye.